On Merge Trees and Discrete Morse Functions on Paths and Trees: Preliminaries

 \end{proof} \begin{Rem} The functions $f$ and $g$ might induce different order relations between 0-simplices and 1-simplices.
 Therefore, in sublevel complexes that appear during the same step of the construction there might be different connected components that contain only one critical 0-simplex each with respect to the two dMfs.
 However, those connected components that contain only one critical 0-simplex and no critical 1-simplices do not affect the isomorphism type of the induced merge tree.
 This is because those connected components correspond to leaves of the merge tree which have already been created during the step that considered the critical 1-simplex between said connected components and other connected components.
-Furthermore, those connected components do not appear in later steps of the construction of the induced merge tree because they do not contain any critical 1-simplices. \end{Rem} \begin{Prop} Shuffle equivalences of dMfs induce shuffle equivalences of the induced Ml trees. \end{Prop} \begin{proof} Let $(X,f)$ and $(X',f')$ be dMfs on trees and let $(\varphi,\psi)$ be a shuffle equivalence between them.
-The proof that $M(X,f)$ is isomorphic to $M(X',f')$ as merge trees is almost the same as the proof for \Cref{equiv}.
-The only difference is that instead of $\operatorname{id}_X$ we now have a simplicial map $\varphi \colon X \rightarrow X'$ that induces a bijection on the critical simplices.
-Since $\varphi$ commutes with $f$ and $f'$, the map $\varphi$ induces a bijection between the sublevel complexes of $(X,f)$ and the sublevel complexes of $(X',f')$.
-Moreover, the map $\varphi$ also induces a bijection between connected components of sublevel complexes because $\varphi$ is simplicial.
-The rest of the proof that $M(X,f)\cong M(X',f')$ as merge trees is completely analogous to the proof of \Cref{equiv}.
-In particular, the nodes of $M(X,f)\cong M(X',f')$ correspond to the critical simplices of $X,X'$, respectively, that are mapped to each other by $\varphi$.
-It is only left to prove that the induced labelings induce the same Morse order on leaves and on inner nodes.
-Since the nodes of $M(X,f)\cong M(X',f')$ correspond to the simplices of $X,X'$, respectively, which are mapped to each other by $\varphi$, and since $\varphi$ commutes with $f,f'$ and $\psi$, the simplices of $X$ and $X'$ that are mapped to each other by $\varphi$ differ in their labels as described by $\psi$.
-Since $\psi$ is, by assumption, order preserving on values on critical 0-simplices and on values on critical 1-simplices, the two induced Morse orders coincide on leaves and on inner nodes. \end{proof} \begin{Rem} The previous criterion for merge tree equivalence is sufficient but not necessary, as the following example shows:
+Furthermore, those connected components do not appear in later steps of the construction of the induced merge tree because they do not contain any critical 1-simplices. \end{Rem} \begin{Prop} Shuffle equivalences of dMfs induce shuffle equivalences of the induced Ml trees.
+Moreover, order equivalences of dMfs induce order equivalences of the induced Ml trees. \end{Prop} \begin{proof}[Sketch of Proof] Since $\varphi$ is bijective on critical simplices and simplicial, it follows that $\varphi$ induces a bijection between connected components of sublevel complexes.
+With this, it follows analogously to the proof of \Cref{equiv} that $M(X,f)\cong M(X',f')$ holds.
+The proof that the induced Morse labelings are shuffle equivalent is straightforward and only uses that the restrictions of $\psi$ to 0-simplices and to 1-simplices are order preserving, and the compatibility between $\varphi,\psi,f$ and $f'$. \end{proof} \begin{Rem} The criterion from \Cref{equiv} for merge tree equivalence is sufficient but not necessary, as the following example shows: